elastic/kibana/docs/development/core/server/kibana-plugin-server.metricsservicesetup.getopsmetrics_.md

 ## MetricsServiceSetup.getOpsMetrics$ property

 Retrieve an observable emitting the [OpsMetrics](./kibana-plugin-server.opsmetrics.md) gathered.
-The observable will emit a new value based on a fixed interval of time, which is based on the `opts.interval` configuration property
+The observable will emit an initial value during core's `start` phase, and a new value every fixed interval of time, based on the `opts.interval` configuration property.

 <b>Signature:</b>